stadiamaps/ferrostar/guide/src/android-getting-started.md

 ## Going deeper

-This covers the basic “batteries included” configuration which works for simple apps.
+This covers the basic “batteries included” configuration and pre-built UI.
 But there’s a lot of room for customization!
 Skip on over to the customization chapters that interest you.